quackswap/quackswap-api/README.md

-# Pangolin API
+# QuackSwap API

-API for querying key values for Pangolin and the PNG token
+API for querying key values for QuackSwap and the QUACK token

 ## Development